tawi1/DotsTrafficCity/docs/source/trafficArea.rst

 Settings
 ~~~~~~~~~~~~

-| **Max queue amount** : maximum number of cars in a queue (if the maximum number is exceeded the entrance node will be closed).
+| **Max queue count** : maximum number of cars in a queue (if the maximum number is exceeded the entrance node will be closed).
-| **Max skip enter order amount** : number of vehicles that can be let in at the entrance (1 value example: 1 enters vehicle - 1 exits - 1 enters - 1 exits).
+| **Max skip enter order count** : number of vehicles that can be let in at the entrance (1 value example: 1 enters vehicle - 1 exits - 1 enters - 1 exits).
 | **Has exit order** : cars leave the `TrafficArea` on a queue basis.

 .. _trafficAreaSceneVisual: